-Where Section R402.1.2 would require R-49 insulation in the ceiling, installing R-38 over the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-49 insulation provided that the balance of the ceiling is at R-49.
-Where Section R402.1 would require R-60 insulation in the ceiling, installing R-49 over the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-60 provided the balance of the ceiling is at R-60.
-This reduction shall not apply to the U-factor alternative approach in Section R402.1.4 and the total UA alternative in Section R402.1.5.
+Where Section R402.1.2 would require R-49 insulation in the ceiling, installing R-38 over 100 percent of the ceiling area requiring insulation the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-49 insulation wherever the full height of uncompressed R-38 insulation extends over the wall top plate at the eaves provided that the balance of the ceiling is at R-49.
+Where Section R402.1.21 would require R-60 insulation in the ceiling, installing R-49 over 100 percent of the ceiling area requiring insulation the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-60 insulation the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-60 insulation wherever the full height of uncompressed R-49 insulation extends over the wall top plate at the eaves provided the balance of the ceiling is at R-60.
+This reduction shall not apply to the U-factor alternative approach in Section R402.1.5.